Seosan: Climate

 As with most of South Korea, Seosan has a humid subtropical climate/humid continental climate (Cfa/Dfa).
 In spring, mild temperatures are accompanied by strong winds bearing dust from the Chinese mainland.
-This unpleasant dust is named Hwangsa or Asian Dust and prompts many Seosanites to wear face masks when walking or cycling.
+This unpleasant dust is named or Asian Dust and prompts many Seosanites to wear face masks when walking or cycling.
 Seosan and the surrounding area are quite beautiful in Spring, however, particularly in the mountains and in Seosan's Lake Park.
 In summer, the monsoon season lasts about three weeks in June or July and is characterized by very strong winds and heavy rainfall, although the severity of both of these phenomena has been decreasing in recent years.
-Seosan may be affected by mild typhoons during the summer season, as was the case in 2010, when Seosan was damaged by typhoon 'Kompasu'.
+Seosan may be affected by mild typhoons during the summer season, as was the case in 2010, when Seosan was damaged by Typhoon Kompasu.
 Fall typically begins in mid-September and temperatures begin to drop rapidly by November.
 Snow generally appears in late November or early December, and continues until late February or early March.
 With the exception of occasional snow storms, snowfall is generally very mild and rarely causes inconveniences for local traffic.
-The average temperature in Seosan is 11.8 degrees Celsius.
+The average temperature in Seosan is 11.8 C.